StepChange.

 In this phase, the team shifted to an agile methodology, leveraging a minimum viable product (MVP) approach that focused on implementing digital channels that added the most value, rather than a big bang approach that invested in areas that offered a lower return on investment.

-“Since we implemented the Genesys CCaaS solution, we’ve experienced how quick and easy it is to update and integrate new functionality,” elaborates Lovell.
-“This was a major challenge before, with even simple IVR updates often taking months to implement.”
+“Since we implemented the Genesys Cloud Solution, we’ve experienced how quick and easy it is to update and integrate new functionality,” elaborates Lovell.

 The accelerated time to value means all stakeholders have now experienced the speed of change offered from the new model and have bought into it.